tomhazledine/tomhazledine.github.io/cv/index.md

 ---

 {:.intro#intro}
 I am a front-end developer and UX/UI designer, currently working for the DWM agency in Newquay, Cornwall.

 Frustrated with being seen as merely a "contractor", I feel the time has come to switch to more product-led workflow.

 I'm becoming increasingly excited by the idea of iterative problem solving and marginal improvements.
 I hear about the exiting work coming out of organizations like GDS and The Guardian, and want some of that action for myself here in Cornwall.

-There's only so many side-projects I can fit into evenings and weekends, and I want to experience that same sense of fulfillment in my day job too.
+There ares only *so* many side-projects I can fit into evenings and weekends, and I want to experience that same sense of fulfillment in my day job too.

 > I try to build things that are "of the web" not just "on the web".

 {:#skills}
 ## Current Responsibilities and Interests

+### 1. Front-end Templating

-### 1. Designing and building all visual "interactions" for client sites.
+Currently responsible for designing and building all visual "interactions" for client sites.
+Regularly work within a given styleguide or static design from an external "visual" designer (which comes with it's own *special* set of issues).

-Using pure CSS wherever possible, but often including Javascript for more complex functionality.
-Regularly use plenty of third-party libraries and plugins, but not always.
+I use pure CSS wherever possible, but frequently use plenty of Javascript.
+Regularly use third-party libraries and plugins, but not always.
 I try to be judicial with my inclusion of jQuery: if a couple of extra lines of vanilla JS can replace an entire library, that's what I'll aim for.

+Recent projects have included:

+* "View" development for MVC projects (several projects built in Laravel, but lately I've been using Vue.js for front-end data binding etc.).
+* Interaction with JSON APIs (most recently the Wordpress REST API).
-* Animated icons and mobile menus.
+* Animations and iconsets: mobile menus, scrollers and sliders, etc.
-* Scrollers and sliders.
-* Datepickers and checkboxes.
+* Custom CSS for form elements: datepickers, selects and checkboxes.
-* Accordions and dropdowns.
+* Automated workflow: always use Gulp.js as a task-runner, and employ GIT-based deployment for more complex projects.

 ### 2. Performance